DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

     </bean>
 ```

-Note that namespaces used in the xpath queries are configured in bean "FullprefixMapping" in the same spring file.
+Note that namespace prefixes used in the xpath queries are configured in bean "FullprefixMapping" in the same spring file.

 ```xml
     <util:map id="FullprefixMapping" key-type="java.lang.String" value-type="java.lang.String">